Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch released postcode-level ATO data for financial year 2022.
-Erina - Green Point's median income among taxpayers was $50,587, with an average of $70,252.
-This is higher than the national average but lower than Greater Sydney's median of $56,994 and average of $80,856.
-Based on Wage Price Index growth from financial year 2022 to March 2025, estimated incomes are approximately $55,949 (median) and $77,699 (average).
-Census data shows Erina - Green Point's household, family, and personal incomes rank modestly between the 27th and 32nd percentiles.
-The largest income segment is 25.2% earning $400-$799 weekly, compared to the regional trend of 30.9% earning $1,500-$2,999 weekly.
-Income diversity is notable with 31.0% earning under $800 weekly and 24.7% exceeding $3,000 weekly.
+AreaSearch released postcode level ATO data for financial year 2022 on Erina - Green Point.
+The median income among taxpayers was $50,587 with an average of $70,252, both figures above the national average.
+Greater Sydney had a median income of $56,994 and an average of $80,856 during this period.
+By September 2025, estimates based on Wage Price Index growth suggest the median income will be approximately $56,966 and the average will be around $79,111.
+The 2021 Census data shows Erina - Green Point's household, family, and personal incomes rank modestly between the 27th and 32nd percentiles.
+The earnings profile indicates that 25.2% of residents (3,716 people) fall into the $400 - $799 weekly income bracket, unlike regional trends where 30.9% earn within the $1,500 - $2,999 range.
+Income diversity is notable in Erina - Green Point, with 31.0% earning under $800 weekly and 24.7% exceeding $3,000 weekly, suggesting a mixed socioeconomic profile.
 Housing affordability pressures are severe, with only 83.1% of income remaining after housing costs, ranking at the 30th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income